Neurokitty/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This repository is intended for my contributions at _The Tech Academy_, I will upload my projects here.
-This will be useful as a stepping stone to a wealth of knowledge in the technology industry.
-I hope you enjoy contributing, perusing, or cloning!
+This repository has all of my contributions that I have made while studying HTML and CSS.
+Some of them may be brief while others have much more detail.
+You can view my portfolio here: neurokitty.github.io